-Location: Assets: Reason: N/A
+Location: Assets: Reason: Stores Supply to external tap No access

 These listed water systems will only be assessed for risk of Legionellosis and not for any other factor.

 The extent of the Risk Assessment is reliant on information supplied from site at time of survey and on observable conditions.